Davidty143/purple-eclipsee/docs/manage-forum/delete-subforum.md

                 <tr>
                     <th>Outcome: </th>
                     <td>
-                      A new subforum is created and visible under the appropriate forum.
-The administrator <br>can manage the subforum's content and settings.
+                       The selected subforum is deleted from the platform, and all associated content is removed.
                     </td>
                 </tr>
             </table>